ankush/cs50-tools/README.md

 ###Code validater for Harvard's cs50
 #####I am not author of any file.
 This is extracted from CS50 appliance.

+###Installation
+You've two options-
+1. Download zip and extract it.
+2. If you're familer with GIT you know what to do ;)

 ### prerequisites
 Node.js